gregs1104/seek-scaling/README.rst

  * seqwr: sequential write
  * seqrd: sequential read

-The program assumes you have sysbench installed in the 0.4 subdirectory of your home directory.
-Installation instructions for tha tprogram are below.
+The program assumes you have sysbench in your PATH, or installed in the 0.4 subdirectory of your home directory.
+Installation instructions for that program are below.

 Installing sysbench
 ===================